William Warren Baldwin: Toronto Mechanics Institute

 Baldwin was elected the vice-president of the newly founded Toronto Mechanics Institute in 1830, and remained in that role until elected president in 1834 until 1837.

 Toronto House of Industry

-The day-to-day operations of the House of Industry were left to a three-member "weekly committee" composed of Dr. Baldwin, the Baptist preacher Alexander Stewart, and John Powell, an attorney.
+The day-to-day operations of the House of Industry were left to a three-member "weekly committee" composed of Baldwin, the Baptist preacher Alexander Stewart, and John Powell, an attorney.
 Under Baldwin's leadership, the House of Industry applied for, and was granted, 4 acres of land within the city, which it planned to cultivate with the help of its inmates.
 Although only granted 4 acres, the reformers had sought 50.
 The intent was clearly to establish an "agricultural colony" for the poor – most of whom were pauper emigrants – in keeping with the 1834 published suggestion of Baldwin's cousin James Buchanan (the British Consul and emigrant agent for Upper Canada in New York) for an "emigrant depot".